ansible-collections/dellemc.os10/roles/os10_network_validation/README.md

 dellemc_networking.os10.os10_network_validation
 =========================

 This roles is used to verify network validation.
-It validates network features of a wiring connection, BGP neighbors, the MTU between neighbors, and VLT pairing with Dell EMC Power Switch platforms running Dell EMC SmartFabric OS10.
+It validates network features of a wiring connection, BGP neighbors, the MTU between neighbors, and VLT pairing with Dell EMC PowerSwitch platforms running Dell EMC SmartFabric OS10.

 - **Wiring validation** — based on the LLDP neighbor establishment; the intended neighbor input model is defined by the _group_var/all_ user which is compared with the actual LLDP neighbor; report is generated if there is any mismatch with the intended neighbors.